 The panic attacks are unmistakable.

-He is afraid that he is having a heart attack, going crazy, or even dying.
+He is afraid that he will have a heart attack, go crazy, or even die.
 Then, 10 minutes or a little more or less later, it’s gone.
 What just happened? … He has had a panic attack.

-Panic attacks are quite common, usually starting between 15 and 25 years.
+Panic attacks are pretty standard, usually starting between 15 and 25 years.

-If you have recurrent panic attacks, a persistent fear generates subsequent attacks, or if your behavior changes significantly due to these types of attacks, you have a panic disorder, which affects almost 1 in 20 adults according to the Institute.
+According to the Institute, if you have recurrent panic attacks, a persistent fear generates subsequent attacks, or if your behavior changes significantly due to these attacks, you have a panic disorder, affecting almost 1 in 20 adults.
 National Mental Health.

 What causes panic attacks?

-The underlying cause of panic attacks and panic disorder is not clear.
+The underlying cause of panic attacks and panic disorder is not apparent.

-There is evidence of both a genetic cause and a biochemistry.
-Some researchers believe that panic disorder can be the result of excessive sensitivity in the brain to carbon dioxide and the triggering of a “false alarm” of asphyxia in the brain, leading to hyperventilation and panic.
+There is evidence of both a genetic cause and biochemistry.
+Some researchers believe that panic disorder can result from excessive sensitivity in the brain to carbon dioxide and the triggering of a “false alarm” of asphyxia in the brain, leading to hyperventilation and panic.

-There is also an association between panic attacks and phobias, such as school phobia or agoraphobia, as well as depression, alcohol abuse or cigarette smoking, risk of suicide, and seasonal affective disorder, a type of depression that occurs during the winter months.
+There is also an association between panic attacks and phobias, such as school phobia or agoraphobia, depression, alcohol abuse or cigarette smoking, risk of suicide, and seasonal affective disorder, a type of depression that occurs during the winter months.

 Panic attacks involve sudden sensations of terror that strike without warning.
 These episodes can occur at any time, even during sleep.

-People who experience a panic attack may believe that they are having a heart attack, that they are dying or going crazy.
+People who experience a panic attack may believe that they have a heart attack and are dying or going crazy.